Business Recruitment, Retention, and Expansion

 State Incentive Programs

 Oklahoma has some of the lowest tax rates and some of the best tax incentives in the nation.
 The state offers companies a low cost of doing business, a low cost of living for employees, and tax rebates that reduce tax burdens even further.
 The State of Oklahoma also offers incentives for businesses looking to relocate to the state, from workforce tax credits to expansion incentives and more.
 PartnerTulsa staff is eager to help you navigate that process.
-Learn more about state incentives on the Oklahoma Commerce website.
+Learn more about state incentives from the Oklahoma Commerce Incentive Guide.

 Business Liaison Services